seth586/guides/FreeNAS/freenas_4_electrum.md

 ### Guide to ₿itcoin & ⚡Lightning️⚡ on 🦈FreeNAS🦈

+Electrum Personal Server is a lightweight electrum server to serve an electrum client wallet.
+The client wallets are compatible with hardware wallets like the ledger nano and TREZOR.
+So ditch your hardware wallet software, and let use our own node to verify receipt and broadcast our layer 1 transactions, cold storage style!

 If you aren't already there, SSH into your freenas box, and switch to your bitcoin console as root:
 ```
 # iocage console bitcoin